How Bad Do You Want to Achieve in Your Life?

-Late one night last week, I realized that some of my friends haven't watched one of the most inspirational videos on YouTube (above).
-Eric Thomas, an amazing speaker and motivator has grew into well known name throughout world.
+Late one-night last week, I realized that some of my friends haven't watched one of the most inspirational videos on YouTube (above).
+Eric Thomas, an amazing speaker and motivator, has grew into a well-known name throughout the world.
 He does paid speeches for executives and football teams.
 Even more inspiring, is his willingness to visit high schools on his trips around the world to speak for free.
-His passion and message speaks so much to the journey to achieve mindset, that it would be remiss not to share it with you all.
+His passion and message speak so much to the journey to achieve mindset, that it would be remiss not to share it with you all.
 Take 15 minutes today and play the video above!

-Eric Thomas, and many other self-help professionals always ask you to determine the WHY (or purpose) in your life.
-Steve Jobs refers to finding what you love in the Standford Commencement speech in 2005.
-Warren Buffet believes doing what you love (he says he tap dances to work) produces great work in your life, because Charlie Munger readily admitted that his partner would not have did so well in Ballet as he did in investing.
+Eric Thomas and many other self-help professionals always ask you to determine the WHY (or purpose) in your life.
+Steve Jobs refers to finding what you love in the Stanford Commencement speech in 2005.
+Warren Buffet believes doing what you love (he says he tap dances to work) produces great work in your life, because Charlie Munger readily admitted that his partner would not have done so well in Ballet as he did in investing.

-Let's say that you have found your passion and are able to work on it for your main income contribution.
+Let's say that you have found your passion and can work on it for your main income contribution.

-According to the Social Security Administration, average life expectancy for men and women are 84.3 and 86.6 respectively.
+According to the Social Security Administration, the average life expectancy for men and women is 84.3 and 86.6 respectively.
 The average between the two, 85.45.

 If we again assume (uh oh) that people are sleeping 8 hours on average a night, then we can make a few estimates.